• Events

 Contact support@giftedroads.com for scholarship availability or if you’d like to provide a scholarship for another attendee.

-Location: Virtual—a Zoom link will be sent to all participants before the first meeting
+Location: Virtual, using Zoom — a Zoom link will be sent to all participants before the first meeting

 Questions?
 Email carol@malueg.com